DashikiBulbasaur/chartodo/README.md

 1. Commands that take positions as arguments will ignore/reject invalid inputs such as a) non-numbers, b) 0, c) empty strings (if you can somehow do that in the terminal), and d) bigger index than the todo/done list you're trying to access
 2. Spaces in the program are used to differentiate separate arguments, so multi-word tasks can instead be separated by a character such as -, e.g., multi-word-task-item
 3. For the repeating tasks, the maximum interval for the repeating time is 4294967295, e.g., 4294967295 days.
+4. Note that this program doesn't work on WSL

 ## Milestones